SQL report task

 Using project constants

-Project constants can be used in SQL queries as query parameter prefixed with :CPC_ (for CtFreak Project Constant).
+Project constants can be used in SQL queries as query parameter prefixed with :CPC_ (for CTFreak Project Constant).

 Here’s an example using a project constant named MIN_REVIEWS: